MAPF-Competition/web_resource/Competition Setup.md

 ## Robots, Actions, and Execution Commands ![r14](external_page_resource/robots/robot_on_grid_s.png)

 The **environment** is a grid map comprised of traversable and non-traversable cells (obstacles).
 It is deterministic, fully observable, and known ahead of time.
-Each **robot** occupies a single grid cell and has a designated orientation called `Forward`.
+Each **robot** occupies a single grid cell and has a designated orientation.

 **A Crucial Difference from Classic MAPF:**
-In classic MAPF, agents move from one cell to another in a single, discrete time step.
+In classic MAPF, robots move from one cell to another in a single, discrete time step.
 In this competition, to simulate real-world logistics, movement is continuous and can be interrupted.
 We handle this by splitting decision-making into two levels: high-level **Actions** (the planner's intended path) and low-level **Commands** (the executor's tick-by-tick physical movement).

 Time is divided into fine, unit-sized time **ticks**.